 Now is the perfect time to focus your attention on the year ahead.
-Take a personal MOT to assess your capabilities and the priorities you need to set yourself over the coming months to make 2008 the best year yet on the bike.
+Take the test below to assess your capabilities and the priorities you need to set yourself over the coming months to make 2017 the best year yet on the bike.

-Ask yourself how good you are at each of these qualities.
-If you are as good as you could possibly be, give yourself a 10, if you couldn't be any worse, score a 1.
+Now rate yourself according to each of the qualities you've listed.
+If you're as good as you could possibly be, give yourself a 10; if you couldn't be any worse, you get a 1.
 Try to be realistic and objective.

 - Rank the qualities by their total score.

-- For each, give yourself two speci?c actions you will take over the next three months to improve your score on that quality.
-Be speci?c – 'ride more miles' is no good; set a speci?c number of miles for each week for the next 12.
+- For each, give yourself two specific actions you'll take over the next three months to improve your score on that quality.
+Be specific: 'ride more miles' is no good.
+Instead try something like setting a specific weekly mileage target for the next 12 weeks.

 - For each quality, set yourself a target 'how good am I' score for one month's time, and three months' time.

-- Recalculate the MOT every month and review your progress against the speci?cactions you said you would complete, and the target scores.
+- Recalculate the test every month and review your progress against the specific actions you said you would complete, and the target scores.